-defining the regional objectives and strategies for project selection.
-Because the TIP is the mechanism to identify the projects and strategies from the fiscally constrained RTP that are the highest priority to implement in the immediate future, the goals and objectives from the Metro Vision Plan and Metro Vision RTP are reviewed to provide a TIP project selection basis
+relationship of the TIP and project selection to the Metro Vision Plan

-identifying eligible applicants for DRCOG selected categories and deciding how many applications each may submit
+identifying eligible applicants and deciding the maximum number of applications each may submit

-establishing project eligibility (including and perhaps beyond federal criteria) for DRCOG-selected categories.
-This task typically defines “project types” consistent with regional goals/ objectives
+establishing project eligibility (including, and perhaps beyond, federal criteria) for DRCOG-selected categories.

+Identifying set-aside pools or off-the-top funding allocations not subject to the TIP call for projects.

-specifying other application requirements, such as carryover project commitment, financial requirements including responsibility for providing local match and funding possible project cost increases, recipient responsibility for timely implementation, and who (from the applicant’s organization) is allowed to submit the applications
+specifying other application requirements, such as responsibility for providing local matching funds and funding possible project cost increases, recipient responsibility for timely implementation, and who (from the applicant’s organization) is allowed to submit the applications